 I knew about the hoarders.
 In fact, I interacted with them fairly regularly during the 8 months I had already lived in the complex.
 While I was repulsed by the state of their living conditions, I also felt sorry for them as clearly, they were inflicted with a mental illness.

-Picture this – 4 adults, 4 dogs, 17 cats, birds, fish, and about 50,000 cockroaches stuffed into a very hoarded 900 square foot condo.
+Picture this – 4 adults, 4 large dogs, 17 cats, birds, fish, and about 50,000 cockroaches stuffed into a very hoarded 900 square foot condo.
 The smell – oh people the smell.
 It was beyond description.
 But even worse were the mass amounts of cockroaches.
 It was completely mind blowing.

 You might ask why I made the crazy decision to share a wall with hoarders.
 Hadn’t I been through enough with mold?
 Well, yes, but sometimes beggers can’t be overly-choosey.
 Plus, I was determined to beat these roaches at their own game.
 And I did.
 In less than a month.

 Yep – you read that right.
 I literally got rid of ALL the cockroaches that were permeating not just my condo but all the condos in our building.
 It took a lot of research, a lot of fortitude, and a gut of steel.
 But I did it.
 And today, I am sharing how to get rid of cockroaches for good.
 It is crazy easy but even better, it is inexpensive.
 You ready to learn my secrets?

 How To Get Rid Of Roaches For Good

 Let’s start with the products you will need.